 1/4 teaspoon cayenne (optional)

 Grate the sharp white cheddar and sharp yellow cheddar cheeses together in a bowl.
 Do not buy pre-grated cheese, as these cheeses come with a waxy coating on the outside and will not melt as well (or taste as good).
-Throw remaining ingredients into bowl, and blend gently with a spatula, forks, spoons, or whatever you have on hand.
-Keep refrigerated until about 10 minutes before you are ready to eat it.
+Throw remaining ingredients into bowl, and blend gently with a spatula, forks, spoons, or whatever you have on hand until completely incorporated.
+Store in the refrigerator, and remove at least 15 minutes before you are ready to serve.
 Pimento cheese is delicious on crackers, veggies, burgers, sandwiches, pretzels, etc. (yes, basically everything).